updated: 24th of June 2020

 No, the existing regulations concerning your transport expenses remain in force.

-Yes, but only on condition that you can go and work at these customers for several consecutive weeks and only if these customers have also agreed to our safety regulations.
+Yes, but only on the condition that these customers have also agreed to our safety regulations.

 Can I reach my office during this period?